 There are different bikes that you can consider buying.
 You could consider a Harley Davidson if you're after a cruiser, a sports bike if you're after speed or a touring motorbike for long-distance travel.
 You could also look at a dual-sport bike, a standard motorbike or a postie motorbike.
 You could even check out a scooter if you're after a cheaper option.

 - Is the engine capacity the right size?

 As with buying a car, you should always consider taking the bike for a test ride.
 How does it handle?
 What is the acceleration like?
-These are the kind of questions you should be thinking about.
+These are the kinds of questions you should be thinking about.

 What you should think about when comparing motorcycle loans

 When comparing your loan options, remember to take the following features into consideration to see if the loan is right for you:

 - What is the loan amount you need?

 Check the minimum and maximum amount on offer when comparing your car loan options, and ensure you're able to borrow the amount you need.